mckeeh3/akka-java-cluster/README.md

 Each project can be cloned, built, and runs independently of the other projects.

-This project contains an example implementation of a cluster.
-Here we will focus on cluster configuration and on running an Akka cluster with multiple nodes.

 ### About Akka Clustering

 According to the [Akka documentation](https://doc.akka.io/docs/akka/current/common/cluster.html),